 - Team (tactical/strategic).
 Your team needs to be “whole”, in that it should include team members with the skills to address the problem that it faces.
 The team should be organized and work in manner that reflects the scaling factors that it faces.
 This is particularly true for IT delivery teams.

-- IT department (strategic).
-Your IT department will have delivery teams facing different situations, which means that they will be following different tailorings of the DA framework (or may even be following non-DA strategies, sadly enough).
+- Group/department (strategic).
+For example, your IT department will have delivery teams facing different situations, which means that they will be following different tailorings of the DA toolkit (or may even be following non-DA strategies, sadly enough).
 The implication is that your IT strategy must be sufficiently flexible to support such diversity.

 - Organization/Enterprise (strategic).
 Your entire organization should work in an agile/lean manner that dynamically optimizes your whole, overall strategy.

-An Agile/Lean IT department must be responsive to the needs of the rest of the enterprise while “keeping the lights on”.
-As you can see in Figure 2, an Agile/Lean IT department does this via three categories of ongoing efforts.
-Each category is organized into several process blades, each of which describes in detail an activity or capability within your organization.
-The three categories are:
+As you can see in Figure 1, DA distinguishes between four process layers.
+Each level is organized into several process blades, each of which describes in detail an activity or capability within your organization.
+The layers are:

-- Disciplined Agile Delivery.
-This category supports the four delivery lifecycles – Continuous Delivery, Exploratory/Lean Startup, Lean/Kanban, and Agile/Scrum – as process blades as well as Program Management (the coordination of a large delivery team).
+- Disciplined Agile Delivery (DAD).
+DAD supports the six delivery lifecycles – Continuous Delivery:Agile, Continuous Delivery: Lean, Exploratory/Lean Startup, Lean/Kanban, and Agile/Scrum, and Program (the coordination of a large delivery team).

 - Disciplined DevOps.
-This category expands on Disciplined Agile Delivery to add five process blades: Non-Agile/Lean Lifecycles, Release Management, Operations, Support, and Data Management.
+Disciplined DevOps expands on DAD to add five process blades – Security, Release Management, IT Operations, Support, and Data Management – depicted in yellow.

-- Disciplined Agile IT.
-This category expands on Disciplined DevOps to add the following process blades: People Management, Product Management, Portfolio Management, , Enterprise Architecture, Reuse Engineering, IT Governance , and Continuous Improvement.
+- Disciplined Agile IT (DAIT).
+DAIT expands on Disciplined DevOps to add the following IT-specific process blades: Reuse Engineering and IT Governance (which are depicted in brown).
+It also adds several blades that overlap into DAE: People Management, Product Management, Portfolio Management, Enterprise Architecture, and Continuous Improvement.

 Table 1.
 Process blades that support Disciplined Agile IT.